jvahala/jvahala.github.io/_posts/2016-05-06-Allergies-vs-Chocolate.md

 Your new allergy level will be determined by a uniform random variable from mild to severe, where this completely non-mathy scale is defined in Figure 1, with your expected allergy level as mild-severe.
 Severe means you should not get anywhere near your allergen (for example, if one severe allergen were peanuts, then you could be killed by peanuts).
 You are not limited to a single allergen, but the effect of all your allergens and their random severities determine how severe your allergies are rated.
 See Figure 2 for the probability distribution of having a certain level of allergies.
-There is a small chance that your allergen is something often found in chocolate (friends who say they are allergic to chocolate are lying fools, don't like chocolate, or aren't pedantic: [The Truth](http://www.nyallergy.com/chocolate-allergy.php)), but I'll be nice and say your allergy would be similar to how dogs are affected by chocolate.
+There is a small chance that your allergen is something often found in chocolate (friends who say they are allergic to chocolate are lying fools, don't like chocolate, or aren't [pedantic](http://www.nyallergy.com/chocolate-allergy.php)), but I'll be nice and say your allergy would be similar to how dogs are affected by chocolate.
 That is, it will be dependent on your size.
 Here's a handy calculator to show what would happen to you if you were a dog who ate chocolate:
-[Doggie Choco-Calculator](http://www.petmd.com/dog/chocolate-toxicity).
+[dog-simulator](http://www.petmd.com/dog/chocolate-toxicity).
 That would be a bummer.

 ### Chocolate stipulations: